operationmaths/operationmaths.co.uk/_pages/gcse-question-bank.md

 // tier is the same behaviour the site already had, not a regression. function selectQimg(q){
   if(state.tier==="Higher" && q.higherQimg) return q.higherQimg;
-  // Crossover tier and the unfiltered "All" view both show the
+  // Crossover tier and the unfiltered "all" view both show the
-  // number-masked crop: under "All" the viewer could be a Foundation or
+  // number-masked crop: under "all" the viewer could be a Foundation or
   // a Higher student, so neither paper's number is the "right" one to
-  // show any more than it is under Crossover tier itself. if((state.tier==="Crossover" || state.tier==="All") && q.crossoverQimg) return q.crossoverQimg;
+  // show any more than it is under Crossover tier itself.
+The "all"
+  // button's data-tier value is lowercase (unlike "Foundation",
+  // "Higher" and "Crossover"), so this must match that case exactly. if((state.tier==="Crossover" || state.tier==="all") && q.crossoverQimg) return q.crossoverQimg;
   return q.qimg;
 }
 function qBodyHTML(q, modal){